Finance glossary

 HousingFirst Home Savings Account.
 Contributions are tax deductible and withdrawals for a first home are tax free.

-Example: Use FHSA funds for your down payment without tax on withdrawal.
+Example: Example: Use FHSA funds for your down payment without tax on withdrawal.

 CPP